dart-lang/language/accepted/future-releases/control-flow-collections/implementation-plan.md

 ### VS Code

-Update the syntax highlighting grammer to support the control flow syntax (and, likely apply a very similar diff to the Atom grammer above).
+Update the syntax highlighting grammar to support the control flow syntax (and, likely apply a very similar diff to the Atom grammar above).

 ### VM